• Why should I refer you, owner clients, for management?

 Late fees vary from area to area.
 Some landlords use a percentage rate while other use a daily fixed number.
 The key to late fees in the state of Texas is that for buildings that have four or less units, the maximum amount charge may not exceed 12% of the total monthly rent.

-• What is a tenant holdover?
+• What is a resident holdover?

 • When should the Inventory and Condition Report need to be returned?

 No real right or wrong answer- we have seen 2 days (that’s us) to 30 days (others that don’t know what they are doing).
-The key here is that we prefer to get it back sooner, as it makes the tenant give a real assessment of the property before they are really living in it and possibly doing more damage.
+The key here is that we prefer to get it back sooner, as it makes the resident give a real assessment of the property before they are really living in it and possibly doing more damage.

 • What is the charge for a trip fee?